freekvb/dotfiles/README.md

 # dotfiles

 ## Arch Linux
-Installed Arch Linux as default to boot system on my main machine 'silent' (dualboot with Linux Mint)
+Installed arch linux as default to boot system on my main machine 'silent'

 #### New Arch new .dotfiles
-A new Arch install deserves new .dotfiles so I created new .dotfiles (based on my old .dotfiles of course)
+A new arch install deserves new .dotfiles so I created new .dotfiles (based on my old .dotfiles of course)

 ### Desktop PC 'silent'